Found by AI

 SEO vs. GEO: What's the Difference?

-GEO doesn't replace SEO -- it builds on top of it.
+GEO doesn't replace SEO - it builds on it.
 But the strategies differ in important ways.

 Factor SEO GEO